-We work with a few private equity groups that buy controlling interests in businesses, and their purchase price of a strong growing businesses is generally in the 5 to 6 times EBITDA range but many times higher multiples if there is competition between equity groups bidding on the same company.
-These groups are well financed and generally have expertise in the businesses they buy; therefore while they could be considered a sophisticated investment buyer they are many times a synergistic buyer.
+We work with a few private equity groups that buy controlling interests in businesses, and their purchase price of strong-growing businesses is generally in the 5 to 6 times EBITDA range but many times higher multiples if there is a competition between equity groups bidding on the same company.
+These groups are well-financed and generally have expertise in the businesses they buy; therefore while they could be considered a sophisticated investment buyer they are many times a synergistic buyer.
 Many of these groups only buy companies that are greater than say $30 million in sales and have greater than $5 million of EBITDA.
-Generally they will buy companies with the following characteristics:
+Generally, they will buy companies with the following characteristics:

 - $5 million EBITDA or better

 - Depth of management- they will not buy businesses that are so tied to the selling owner(s) that the customer base or product quality will erode once the owner is gone.
 The buyer is looking for non-owner management and a sales force that will stay with the company after the purchase.

 - Historical strong sales growth with the potential to grow faster with a fresh infusion of cash or other forms of capital.

 - Diverse customer base- nothing kills an acquisition deal faster than the dependency of a company on a few customers unless the customers cannot go elsewhere or are legally tied to the product and company.